 Argue the point if you must, but nowhere is the intersection of AV and IT more fascinating and potentially expansive than in the world of medicine.
 This goes well beyond video walls in the lobby to direct visitors.
 Here are five healthcare AV trends transforming the practice of medicine that integrators need to know.

 AI-enhanced digital assistants in healthcare can give doctors and providers more time to spend with patients.
 This is an ample opportunity to bring the instant access paradigm of the smart speaker into the provider-patient relationship in designing new spaces.

 Beyond voice-command digital assistants, an obvious leading indicator on this front is data collected from wearables.
 Data collected from Fitbits, Apple watches and similar consumer devices can provide helpful information on a person’s health and level of activity over a period of time.

 As integrators, we work with the data collectors to ensure that metrics such as exercise, sleep habits, and blood sugar levels are taken into account.
 HIPAA laws around privacy will come into play here, so the data will need to be gathered and managed properly.
 This data can help providers customize better care delivery plans targeted to specific patient needs.

-Smartphone apps are another area to watch in Healthcare AV trends.
+Smartphone apps are another area to watch in Heathcare AV trends.
 From measuring steps taken to EKG, there is an app for that.
 As integrators, we pay attention to advances in AR and VR in healthcare.
-A recent report from Deloitte offers insight into 3D simulators that could, for instance, give a patient a full picture of the likely results of a healthier diet.
+A recent report from Deloit offers insight into 3D simulators that could, for instance, give a patient a full picture of the likely results of a healthier diet.

 Real-time collaboration technologies allow providers to confer with each other, and also brings the benefit of remote connection between doctors and patients.
 This could mean everything from “virtual rounds” where doctors can check in with patients, to a local pharmacy offering remote consultations with doctors.